Cricket-Khawaja century keeps Australia on top in fourth test | Sports-Games

 Clearly relishing his latest comeback at the ground where his test career began in the 2011 Ashes test, the 35-year-old was stylish and unflappable in equal parts as he put England to the sword.
 He survived a scare on 28 when he got an edge on a delivery from England spinner Jack Leach but the ball evaded wicketkeeper Jos Buttler and Joe Root was unable to hold the catch at first slip.

-The lefthander made the most of his reprieve, picking the moments to deploy his elegant strokes and bringing up his ninth test century with three runs through square leg just before the break to the delight of the 24,855 crowd.
-Four years to the day since he hit 171 in the last Ashes test at the SCG, Khawaja looked to be heading for a similar score when he played on to give Broad England's first five-wicket haul of the series.
+The lefthander made the most of his reprieve, picking the moments to deploy his elegant strokes and bringing up his ninth test century with three runs through square leg just before the tea break.
+His celebration was anything but elegant, however, as he treated the applauding 24,855 crowd to a rendition of the "Silencer" moves made famous by NBA star Lebron James.

-Khawaja, who hit 13 fours in his 260 ball innings, had combined with Steve Smith in a 115-run fourth wicket partnership that frustrated England's hopes of making early inroads into the Australian batting.
-Broad finally separated them when Smith edged the ball behind on 67 after lunch and then quickly dispatched all-rounder Cameron Green for five.
+"The SCG, honestly, it was probably the most touching, humbling, amazing feeling out there today getting that hundred, I never expected it ... the love I've got out there today, I'll never forget," said Khawaja.
+FIVE-WICKET HAUL

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)